requirejs/element/README.md

 This is an AMD loader plugin that implements loading of a custom element module via `element!custom-element-name`.
 There is a `template` plugin too, that handles scanning HTML snippets for custom elements and loading them as dependencies.

-The element.js assumes `document.registerElement` and the `template` element are implemented in the browser.
+The element.js assumes `document.registerElement` is implemented in the browser.
 Right now it likely only works in Firefox and Chrome.
 For Firefox, you may need to set `dom.webcomponents.enabled` to `true` in about:config for it to work.

-So the hope is to just use the `template` element and `document.registerElement` pieces of the Web Components stack in this plugin.
+The hope is to just use `document.registerElement` and perhaps the `template` element pieces of the Web Components stack in this plugin.
 Over time, each custom element could use scoped style elements and the Shadow DOM as they become available in browsers.

 However, HTML Imports should not be needed with this modular approach, and because module loading in the browser is async, the assumption is that rendering will be always be completed async.